tsaplev/traveljournal/README.md

 ## Demo mode

-Demo of latest version is available on [https://tsaplev.github.io/travelmap/](https://tsaplev.github.io/travelmap/).
+Demo of latest version is available at [https://tsaplev.github.io/travelmap](https://tsaplev.github.io/travelmap).

 You can also try app locally without making any effort.